antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 One of the things I should have discussed in the tutorial video is that GridMap co-ordinate system is not the same as the world space.

-You need to covert GridMap locations to world space with:
+You need to convert GridMap locations to world space with:

 `grid_map.map_to_local(map_position: Vector3i) -> Vector3`

-And coverting world locations to GridMap locations with:
+to convert world locations to GridMap locations with:

 `grid_map.local_to_map(local_position: Vector3) -> Vector3i`